9abour/quran-app/README.md

 # Quran App

 ## Features
-- Navbar

-- Schedule List
+- Schedule List ⏳
   - Add
   - Update
   - Remove
   - Check if is completed
   - Next, Prev Schedule (Sidebar only)

-- Surahs List (Sidebar)
+- Surahs List (Sidebar) 📃
   - Search
   - Button to read

-- Ayah evry single day
+- Ayah evry single day 🔁
   - Button to read

-- Surahs List
+- Surahs List 📃
   - Sort (Number, Alphabet, In List), you can search through every sort results

-- Search (English Name, Number of the surah)
+- Search (English Name, Number of the surah) 🔎

-- Surah Card
+- Surah Card ⬛
   - Add to list
   - Button to read

-- Read
+- Read 📖
   - Info about the surah (Name in english & arabic , Number of ayahs)
   - Text of the Surah
   - Player